imostack/Weather-App-Demo/README.md

-This repo showcases test files for terraform and python, including javascript and html files.
+This repo showcases test files for terraform and python, including javascript and html files